Follow these steps to apply for equity access via the RMIT Access scheme.

 - For help completing your RMIT Access application visit or call +61 3 9925 2260.

-- For queries after you have submitted your application email RMIT Admissions.
+- For queries after you have submitted your application email the RMIT Admissions team at firstname.lastname@example.org.